muratk5n/thirdwave/en/index.md

 that poverty is pervasive in America by design, to enable the lifestyles of affluent people.
-U.S. rates of poverty are substantially higher and more extreme than those found in 25 other developed OECD countries, including Australia, Canada, France, Germany, Poland, Portugal and the United Kingdom.

-[His] greatest contribution is changing the lens from individual behavior — the hoary focus of so many books about poverty — to asking and answering the larger question, “Who benefits from practices that keep people poor?”
+U.S. rates of poverty are substantially higher and more extreme than those found in 25 other developed OECD countries..
+[His] greatest contribution is changing the lens from individual behavior — the hoary focus of so many books about poverty — to asking and answering the larger question, 'Who benefits from practices that keep people poor?'
 Poverty, he argues, results from three quintessentially American habits: exploitation of the poor;
 subsidization of the rich; and the intentional segregation of the affluent and the poor such that opportunity is hoarded and social mobility is rare"